googlecodelabs/migrate-python2-appengine/README.md

 ## Why

-App Engine initially [elaunched in 2008](http://googleappengine.blogspot.com/2008/04/introducing-google-app-engine-our-new.html) ([video](http://youtu.be/3Ztr-HhWX1c)), providing a suite of bundled services making it convenient for developers to access a database (Datastore), caching (Memcache), independent task execution (TaskQueue), large "blob" storage (Blobstore) to allow for end-user file uploads or to serve large media files, and other companion services.
+App Engine initially [launched in 2008](http://googleappengine.blogspot.com/2008/04/introducing-google-app-engine-our-new.html) ([video](http://youtu.be/3Ztr-HhWX1c)), providing a suite of bundled services making it convenient for developers to access a database (Datastore), caching (Memcache), independent task execution (Task Queue), large "blob" storage (Blobstore) to allow for end-user file uploads or to serve large media files, and other companion services.
 However, apps leveraging those services can only run their apps on App Engine.

 To increase app portability, its 2nd-generation service [launched in 2018](https://cloud.google.com/blog/products/gcp/introducing-app-engine-second-generation-runtimes-and-python-3-7), initially removing those legacy bundled services.
 The main reason to move to the 2nd generation service is that it allows developers to upgrade to the latest language runtimes, such as moving from Python 2 to 3 or Java 8 to 17.
 Unfortunately, it was mutually exclusive to do so, meaning while you could upgrade language releases, you lost access to those bundled services, making it a showstopper for many users.

-However, due to their popularity _and_ to help users upgrade, the App Engine team restored access to many (but not all) of those services in Fall 2021.
+However, due to their popularity _and_ to help users upgrade, the App Engine team [restored access to many (but not all) of those services in Fall 2021](https://cloud.google.com/blog/products/serverless/support-for-app-engine-services-in-second-generation-runtimes).
 For more on this, see the [Legacy services](#accessing-legacy-services-in-second-generation) section below.
 As Google is continually striving to have the most [open cloud](https://cloud.google.com/open-cloud) on the market, and while many of those services are now available again, apps can _still_ be more portable if they migrated away from the legacy services to similar Cloud or 3rd-party oferings.
 Another issue with the bundled services is that they're only available in 2nd generation runtimes that have a 1st generation service (Python, Java, Go, PHP), excluding 2nd generation-only runtimes like Ruby and Node.js.

 Once apps have moved away from App Engine bundled services to similar Cloud or 3rd-party services. apps are portable enough to: